shinefield/mangoszerodocumentation/database/world/creature-ai-scripts.rst

 .. note::

-    events will not repeat until the creature exits combat or unless EFLAG\_REPEATABLE is set.
+    Events will not repeat until the creature exits combat or unless EFLAG\_REPEATABLE is set.
 Some events such as EVENT\_T\_AGGRO, EVENT\_T\_DEATH, EVENT\_T\_SPAWNED and EVENT\_T\_EVADE cannot repeat.